Monday, October 27, 2014

 -Finally, on Oct.
 27, 2014, I got a chance to visit with and interview Sister Viva May Wilcox, widow of one of the D.C.
 Temple's four architects, the late Keith W. Wilcox of Ogden, Utah.
 (Wilcox's sketch was used for the Temple's outside design.)

 She said the story was true.
-She didn't recall what the dog was called, though.
+(She didn't recall what the dog was called, though.)

-She said a large dog did indeed strangely show up at the temple grounds right when it was needed, to help curb the theft of construction materials at the temple site overnight.
+The large dog did indeed strangely show up at the temple grounds right when it was needed, to help curb the theft of construction materials at the temple site overnight.

-However, unlike the story version I had heard, when the temple was finished, the canine simply disappeared and was never seen again.
 Sister Wilcox said no one knows where it came from, or what happened to it.
 The animal simply acted like it was supposed to guard the grounds after the workers left for the night.

 So, there's the dog miracle of the LDS Church.

 And, ALL dogs do go to heaven ...